 'For a number of years the PTA has held a very successful Easter

-Hunt.
+hunt.
 Over the weeks preceding the last day of term, members of the

 PTA compile a number of clues based on the local area.
 Clue sheets

-Morpeth All Saints First School PTA,
+First School PTA, Northumberland

 Design an Easter garden

-'We ran a competition for the children to design an Easter
+'Our PTA runs a competition for the children to design an Easter

+Easter egg.'
 The PTA of Stonham Aspal Primary School in

 Guess the number of eggs in the jar